One-Loop Radiative Corrections to the QED Casimir Energy: Introduction

-\ The primary purpose of this paper is to directly calculate radiative correction to the Casimir energy resulting from one-loop corrections namely: one-loop photon and one-loop fermion, in the framework of the renormalized perturbation theory for QED theory.
+The main purpose of this paper is to directly calculate radiative correction to the Casimir energy resulting from one-loop corrections namely: one-loop photon and one-loop fermion, in the framework of the renormalized perturbation theory for QED theory.
 These corrections are of order $ \alpha$.
 In order to do this, we use Green's functions in the presence of plates for Electromagnetic field with Dirichlet boundary condition and for spinor field with MIT bag boundary condition as propagators.
 Our main regularization is dimensional regularization.
-However, during the calculations we need cut-off regularization to eliminate infinities.

-\ Our approach in the calculation of radiative corrections to Casimir energy is the most direct one.
+Our approach for the calculation of radiative corrections to Casimir energy is the most direct one.
 In this way we subtract two infinite energies: one relate to presence and the other without presence of two plates.
-We justify both of them to such a way our physical result is obtained.
+We adjust both of their regulators in such a way that the divergences removed and the physical result is obtained.

+To have a throughout complete correction, up to order $\alpha$, one must also compute two-loop term once the fermionic field is submitted to MIT bag boundary conditions.
+However, it is notable that almost all the Casimir forces for various massive fields, which precisely calculated in the literature, have Yukawa asymptotic forms (usually $K_n(ma)$) even for leading term in different dimensions.
+Therefore, here we only calculate the one-loop diagram which seems more important than two-loop one that has two fermion propagators.

-\ We organized the paper as follows: In Section \ref{secII} we review briefly renormalization of Quantum Electrodynamics.
-In Section \ref{sec3} using analogies between an Electromagnetic field and a massless scalar field, photonic loop correction is considered.
+We organized the paper as follows: In Section \ref{secII} we briefly review the renormalization of quantum electrodynamics.
+In Section \ref{sec3} using analogies between an electromagnetic field and a massless scalar field, photonic loop correction is considered.
 We use the Dirichlet boundary condition on the two plates.
-In Section \ref{sec4} we directly calculate radiative correction to the Casimir energy resulting from fermionic loop where MIT bag boundary condition as constraints on both of the plates is considered.
+In Section \ref{sec4} we directly calculate radiative correction to the Casimir energy resulting from fermionic loop where MIT bag boundary condition, as constraints on both of the plates, is considered.
 In Section 5 we summarize our results and state our conclusions.